 - Designed for embedded systems with restricted memory and MIPs.

 - State of the art Bluetooth host stack supporting latest Bluetooth specifications

-- Supports classical and low energy operational modes
+- Supports both classical and low energy operational modes

 - Includes debug logging and protocol sniffer capable of analyzing stack operation and traffic

-- Integration with leading 3rd party protocol analyzer formats
+- Integration with leading third party protocol analyzer formats

 - Pre-integrated application profiles